ElectronicToast/bifrost/README.md

 To power the board from the VLED input, bridge jumper JP1.
 5V must be provided to VLED if JP1 is closed.

 To use an HC-05 module for Bluetooth serial, bridge jumpers JP3 and JP4.
 Do not connect additional UART devices to the Arduino Nano hardware UART if the HC-05 is used.
+A 100 ohm resistor on JP3 is recommended to prevent TX bus contention.
 To enable Bluetooth programming, also bridge JP2.

 ## Author
 - Ray Sun - Undergraduate, Electrical Engineering, Caltech, Class of 2020